BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 ### Part of the armor doesn't move when it should

 To fix parts of the armor that don't move along a bone when they should, we need to add weights to that bone.
-> If the weight transfer went well, this issue should not arise.
+> If the weight transfer goes well, this issue should hardly arise.
 {.is-warning}

 However for the sake of being thorough, we will go through how to add weights.